sparklemotion/nokogiri.org/content/installing_nokogiri.md

     sudo port install libxml2 libxslt
     sudo gem install nokogiri

+And if you have problems, try:

+    sudo port upgrade outdated

 ### homebrew

     # the rest of this snippet assumes installation of libxml 2.7.7.
 YMMV.